MathewIsherwood/PizzaVan/README.md

 - Data encryption for sensitive information like passwords using Django's built-in authentication.
 - Role-based access control to restrict sensitive data to authorized users.

-Role-based access control (RBAC) is implemented using Django's Group and Permission systems.
-Patients, specialists, and admins are grouped based on their role, and their access to features and sensitive information is restricted accordingly.
-Patients can only access their own medical data and booking history, while specialists can only view data related to their consultations.
-Admins have the broadest access for system management.
+Role-based access control (RBAC) is implemented using Django's Permission systems. `Customers` and `Admins` are grouped based on their role, and their access to sensitive information is restricted accordingly.  `Admins` have the broadest access for system management through the admin panel. `Customers` can access their own orders through the my_orders page. `Guest/Visitors` can only see the products.

-### Pizza Booking System
+## Pizza Booking System

 ### Confirmation Messages
 - **User Feedback**: Confirmation messages are shown to users when important actions are performed, such as logging in, booking a pizza, editing a pizza or deleting a pizza.
 These messages help ensure a smooth user experience by providing feedback on successful actions.